-- List contents on all four sides of boxes and seal tightly with good quality packing tap.
+- List contents on all four sides of boxes and seal tightly with good quality packing tape.

 Hazardous Materials and Perishable Items

-- It is prohibited to store flammable, hazardous or combustible materials (paint, paint thinner, gasoline, propane or paint).
+- It is prohibited to store flammable, hazardous or combustible materials (paint, paint thinner, gasoline, propane).

 - Drain fuel from lawnmowers, snowblowers, trimmers, or any other equipment that you may be storing.